hindsight-es/hindsight/docs/source/index.rst

 All with strong event ordering guarantees, multi-stream consistency features and a polished API.

-Hindsight is currently in **public beta**, and bugs are to be expected.
-Bug reports, critics
+Hindsight is currently **experimental**, and bugs are to be expected.
+Bug reports, critics, suggestions are all welcome on our `issue tracker <https://github.com/hindsight-es/hindsight/issues/new>`_.

 Quick Start
 -----------